Beyond Cryptocurrency: How Blockchain Technology Is Transforming Industries?

 From recruitment to payroll management, here are a few use cases of blockchain in HR:

-Blockchain can be used to verify individuals’ identities, work experience, background and more.
+It can be used to verify individuals’ identities, work experience, background and more.
 This information enables the HR team to assess potential candidates and assign them appropriate roles.

-Blockchain can be used to store biometric data such as fingerprints and retina scans in real-time.
+It can be used to store biometric data such as fingerprints and retina scans in real-time.
 This would enable organizations to record employee data such as attendance and expenses.

 Compliance & Auditing